yiwang62/dfttk_example/docs/source/index.rst

 .. image:: _static/Al-Heat_capacities.png

-- ``Al_Fm-3m_225PBE/`` - contains all calculated thermodynamic properties
-   after post-processing the data stored in the MongoDB database for a finished DFT calculations
+The ``Al_Fm-3m_225PBE/`` folder contains all calculated thermodynamic properties after post-processing the data stored in the MongoDB database for a finished DFT calculations, in particular

    - ``Yphon/`` - all data input/output for Yphon, e.x., hessian matrix (superfij.out), calculated phonon dos
    - ``figures/`` - plots in png format for most of the thermodynamic properities